medvedev1088/ethereum-merkle-patricia-trie-example/README.md

 # Example showing how to read Patricia Merkle Trie of an ethereum block

-Change the path to your Ethereum chaindata store in example.js
+You need to change the path to your Ethereum chaindata store, and the block state root in example.js

 Run: